metiago/metiago.github.io/_posts/2017-02-26-java-apache-camel-translator.md

 You can take a look at http://127.0.0.1:8161/ to access Active MQ console and check out how many messages were enqueued.

-This simple examples show a little bit about Translator which is an EIP as well as other important features of Apache Camel where you can read more [here](https://camel.apache.org/components/latest/eips/enterprise-integration-patterns.html)
+This simple examples show a little bit about Translator which is an [EIP](https://camel.apache.org/components/latest/eips/enterprise-integration-patterns.html) as well as other important features of Apache Camel.